 You’ll receive a second document, known as the Closing Disclosure, shortly before you close.
 This disclosure will include the actual, finalized amounts that must be paid.

 Whether you have questions about mortgages or are ready to apply for one in Washington, Sammamish Mortgage is ready to help.
 We are a local, family-owned company based in Bellevue, Washington.
-We serve the entire state, as well as the broader Pacific Northwest region, and offer a variety of mortgage programs to choose from, and we’ve been helping borrowers since 1992.
+We serve the entire state, as well as the broader Pacific Northwest region and offer a variety of mortgage programs to choose from, and have been helping borrowers since 1992.
 Please contact us if you have mortgage-related questions.